Nanopteron solution of the Korteweg-de Vries equation

-In order to find the interaction solution between a soliton and a cnoidal wave, we make the following ansatz of the solution in Eq. \eqref{kdvw}
+In order to find the interaction solution between a soliton and a cnoidal wave, we make the following ansatz for the solution of eq. \eqref{kdvw}

-where $S_n$ is the usual Jacobi elliptic sine function and the parameter $m$ is known as its modulus. $V_1$ and $V_2$ are velocities of the soliton and and its surrounded cnoidal wave, respectively. $W_1$ and $W_2$ are quantities related to soliton width and conidal wavelength, respectively.
+where $sn$ is the usual Jacobi elliptic sine function and the parameter $m$ is known as its modulus. $V_1$ and $V_2$ are velocities of the soliton and its surrounded cnoidal wave, respectively. $W_1$ and $W_2$ are quantities related to the soliton width and the conidal wavelength, respectively.

-Substituting the ansatz \eqref{eqw} back into Eqs. \eqref{ruw} and \eqref{kdvw}, the following two results are revealed as expected.
-First, we find that if we take the elliptic modulus $m$ and velocities $V_{1}$, $V_{2}$ as arbitrary, the other wave parameters $\{W_1, W_2, c_1, c_2, \lambda\}$ can be determined by vanishing the coefficients of the different powers of Jacobi elliptic functions
+Substituting the ansatz \eqref{eqw} back into eqs. \eqref{ruw} and \eqref{kdvw} and setting zero the coefficients of the different powers of Jacobi elliptic functions, we obtain a group of overdetermined equations of the wave parameters $\{m, V_1, V_2, W_1, W_2, c_1, c_2, \lambda\}$.
+When solving these overdetermined equations, if we take the elliptic modulus $m$, velocities $V_{1}$ and $V_{2}$ as arbitrary, a nontrivial solution of the other five wave parameters $\{W_1, W_2, c_1, c_2, \lambda\}$ can be determined as

-Actually, the wave parameters $\{W_1, W_2, c_1, c_2, \lambda\}$ may have five branches of solutions.
-However, we would go no further to the other four branches of parameter selections because singularities of $u$ occur for any of them.
-Second, the explicit soliton-cnoidal wave solution of the KdV equation is obtained by combining Eqs. \eqref{ruw}, \eqref{eqw} and \eqref{para},